-A Director, one full-time Supervisor, a full-time Student Services Coordinator and part-time Counselor, two full-time and two part-time Administrative Assistants, five Coordinators (two with teaching responsibilities) and five, as-needed Supervisors staff the Lorain County JVS Adult Career Center.
+A Director, two full-time Supervisors, three full-time Administrative Assistants, four Coordinators (two with teaching responsibilities) and five, as-needed Supervisors staff the Lorain County JVS Adult Career Center.
 Instructors on the staff roster vary with enrollment and availability, but approximately 15 instructors are typically delivering program instruction.
 The Adult Career Center receives critical support from the Communications, IT, Maintenance and Housekeeping Departments and contracted campus security.
 JVS Adult Career Center can be reached at (440) 774-1051 Extension 22254.
-Office is open: Monday - Thursday 8:00am - 8:30pm Friday 8:00am -2:30pm.
+Office is open: Monday - Thursday 8:00am - 8:30pm Friday 8:00am - 2:30pm.